Menu

 For patients admitted to the Stroke Programme, a measure of independence is taken at both admission and discharge.
 The measures used in the Stroke Programme are the Modified Barthel and the Functional Independence Measure (FIM).

-In 2022, the Functional Independence Measure illustrated that 91% of patients showed improvement and the Modified Barthel illustrated that 70% of patients showed improvement.
+The Functional Independence Measure illustrated that 93% of patients showed improvement and the Modified Barthel illustrated that 79% of patients showed improvement.

 Average Length of Stay

-The Average length of stay for patients in the Stroke Programme in 2022 was 95 days.
+The Average length of stay for patients in the Stroke Programme was 92 days.

 Discharge to Home*